Sumba: Fauna

-There are a number of mammals, but the island is particularly rich in bird-life with nearly 200 birds, of which seven endemic species and a number of others are found only here and on some nearby islands.
-The endemic birds include the endangered Sumba eclectus parrot, four vulnerable species — the secretive Sumba boobook owl, Sumba buttonquail, red-naped fruit-dove, and Sumba hornbill — as well as three more common species: the Sumba green pigeon, Sumba flycatcher, and apricot-breasted sunbird.
+There are a number of mammals, but the island is particularly rich in bird life with nearly 200 birds, of which seven endemic species and a number of others are found only here and on some nearby islands.
+The endemic birds include the threatened Sumba eclectus parrot, four vulnerable species — the secretive Sumba boobook owl, Sumba buttonquail, red-naped fruit-dove, and Sumba hornbill — as well as three more common species: the Sumba green pigeon, Sumba flycatcher, and apricot-breasted sunbird.
 Saltwater crocodiles can still be found in some areas.

 The Sumba hornbill or Julang Sumba (Rhyticeros everetti) is under increasing threat of extinction.
 Indiscriminate deforestation is threatening their survival.
 The population is estimated at less than 4,000 with an average density of six individuals per square kilometre.
 A hornbill can fly to and from over an area of up to 100 square kilometres.

 Threats and preservation

 Most of the original forest has been cleared for the planting of maize, cassava, and other crops and only small isolated patches of forest remain.
 Forest clearance is still ongoing due to the growing population of the island and this represents a threat to the birds.

 In 1998 two national parks were designated on the island for the protection of endangered species: the Laiwangi Wanggameti National Park and Manupeu Tanah Daru National Park.
+Conservation programmes on Sumba have included coral-reef work in East Sumba implemented by Konservasi Indonesia under the Terumbu Karang Sehat Indonesia initiative.

 Administration

 Sumba is part of the East Nusa Tenggara Province, and there is no single administrative body at the island level.
 The island and the very small offshore islands administered with it are split into four regencies (local government regions), following re-organisation on 2 January 2007 when two new regencies were created from parts of West Sumba Regency.
 The four regencies are Sumba Barat (West Sumba), Sumba Barat Daya (Southwest Sumba), Sumba Tengah (Central Sumba) and Sumba Timur (East Sumba), which together accounted for 14.7% of the provincial population in 2023.
-The regencies are listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The regencies are listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2025.
 The provincial capital is not on Sumba Island, but in Kupang on West Timor.